Trade Forex Trading

 GBPJPY Monthly Chart

-Even if you did not catch the whole move and only caught half of it you would have made your money, that is why this strategy is very popular.
+Even if you didn't get the whole price change and only got half, you'd have made your money back, which is why this plan is so well-liked.

 Gain a profit from the capital appreciation